 The second installment of our ROI of digital CX blog post series takes a more detailed look at the biggest business impacts of implementing an intelligent virtual assistant, exploring how digital self-service can reduce contact center costs, improve agent efficiency, increase customer satisfaction, and boost sales.

 Last time in our ROI of digital CX series, we looked at why intelligent virtual assistants are so important for successful digital self-service.
-In this instalment, we’ll dive deeper into some of the biggest benefits and most powerful business outcomes that the best virtual assistants and chatbots can deliver.
+In this installment, we’ll dive deeper into some of the biggest benefits and most powerful business outcomes that the best virtual assistants and chatbots can deliver.

 Virtual assistants increase agent efficiency

-One of the biggest ways that VAs deliver business value is by containing and resolving customer needs in digital channels, reducing call volumes into the contact centre.
+One of the biggest ways that VAs deliver business value is by containing and resolving customer needs in digital channels, reducing call volumes into the contact center.
 With the right conversational design, AI training, and continuous learning, VAs can accurately identify a growing number of customer intents and provide fast answers and effective resolutions without ever having to bother a human agent.
-That dramatically reduces the number of routine inquiries agents have to handle, enabling contact centres to serve larger support volumes without increasing headcount, and giving agents a more satisfying day-to-day experience.
+That dramatically reduces the number of routine inquiries agents have to handle, enabling contact centers to serve larger support volumes without increasing headcount, and giving agents a more satisfying day-to-day experience.

 When Forrester spoke to customer engagement leaders for its most recent Total Economic Impact study, call deflection was high on interviewees’ list of VA benefits.
 Like this operations technology manager from a ridesharing company, for example:

 Intelligent VAs lead to vital cost savings, by increasing digital self-service containment, reducing call volumes, and minimizing the amount of time live agents spend answering routine questions.
 But just as important is the ability of the best VAs to significantly reduce average handle time, even when inquiries are escalated to live agents.